csengstock/triedict/README.md

 # triedict
-A compressed python dictionary implemented as a Trie.
+A compressed and serializable python dictionary implemented as a Trie.
 Allows for lookup, prefix/predictive search, and Aho-Corasick string matching operations on the dictionary.

 ## About ##
 A serializable Trie-based dictionary (`TrieDict`) for sequence-like objects